By Lisa LaDue, TVI

 Another fun activity is to take a walk in the park and collect items that you would typically find in a park (leaf, stone, grass, pine cone, stick, and a fallen branch from a tree, for example) then back at home make an experience book.
 These are done by glueing each item on a page of a blank art book or staple a small baggie on each page and place the object in it.
 Next, using your son’s words, write on each page, his experience and thoughts related to that particular item.
 Experience books are personal and special because they describe the child’s interests.
 In addition, experience books encourage children to use all their senses.
 Furthermore, they promote concept development and involve children in the whole process from the beginning to the end.

-If you have a question you'd like answered, please leave a comment below or submit it here.
+If you have a question you’d like answered, please leave a comment below.